MaT1g3R/Halp/deliverables/iteration-03.plan.md

 ## Iteration 3

  * Start date: 2018-11-13
- * End date: FILL IN THE DATE WHEN YOU ARE PLANNING TO HAVE YOUR REVIEW MEETING
+ * End date: 2018-11-30

 ## Process

 #### Changes from previous iteration

-List the most significant changes you made to your process (if any).

  * Have a scrum master
  * We will have a more detailed board
+ * We decided to get rid of the decline job option

 #### Roles & responsibilities